I’m Jon, a home networking expert. I use routers, switches, and hubs all the time and made this guide to explain the differences.

-This is because what we commonly refer to as a router, is much more than that.
+This is because what we commonly refer to as a router is much more than that.

-Modern routers combine 4 devices: modems, routers, switches, and wireless access points into a single package.
+Modern routers combine these 4 devices: modems, routers, switches, and wireless access points into a single package.
 Saving you good money and important shelf real estate.
 And while we recommend having a separate modem and router, a single “modern” router is enough to manage all other functionality.

 These modern routers that combine several devices into one are known as Gateways.
 But you’ll rarely see people refer to them using that name.

-- Several ethernet ports for devices to connect to, offering intelligent packet delivery.
-Meaning they can communicate with devices individually.
-And wireless antennas to broadcast your connection around your home.
+- Several ethernet ports for devices to connect to, offering intelligent packet delivery (meaning they can communicate with devices individually).

 Talk about convenience!